jarun/nnn/README.md

 - Frugal
   - Typically needs less than 3.5MB resident memory
-  - Works with 8-bit colors
+  - Works with 8 colors (and xterm 256 colors)
   - Disk-IO sensitive (few disk reads and writes)
   - No FPU usage (all integer maths, even for file size)
   - Minimizes screen refresh with fast line redraws